Jacobtelander/Computer-Project---Structural-Equation-Modeling/README.md

 # Computer-Project---Structural-Equation-Modeling
 Project for SEM course spring 26´.
 The objective of this project is to analyze the latent structure in baketball ability of NBA players.
 This is done by utilizing CFA and structural equation modeling in Rstudio.
+The aim is to answer the following questions:

+- Can basketball statistics be explained by offensive and defensive ability of a player?
+- Can an offensive latent construct be used as predictor for a defensive latent construct among NBA players?
+-Is there a statistically significant difference in latent measurement structure between rookies and veteran players?

 ## Dataset